dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 ### Custom Well Patterns

 You can create custom well patterns by:
-1. Manually entering coordinates in experiment.py
+1. Using 4-corner calibration and selecting specific wells via checkboxes
-2. Using 4-corner calibration and exporting
+2. Editing the CSV file after export (for reference only - coordinates come from calibration)
-3. Editing the CSV file and importing coordinates
+3. Creating multiple calibrations for different well plate configurations

 ### Batch Experiments